oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

 This tutorial demonstrates a simple example of using the `fp contract(fast|off)` and `fp reassociate(on|off)` pragmas.

 ### Description of the pragmas
-The `fp contract(fast|off)` pragma controls whether the compiler can skip intermediate rounding and conversions mainly between double precision arithmetic operations.
+The `fp contract(fast|off)` pragma controls whether the compiler can skip intermediate rounding and conversions between double precision arithmetic operations.
 If multiple occurrences of this pragma affect the same scope of your code, the pragma with the narrowest scope takes precedence.

 The `fp reassociate(on|off)` pragma controls the relaxing of the order of floating point arithmetic operations within the code block that this pragma is applied to.
 If multiple occurrences of this pragma affect the same scope of your code, the pragma with the narrowest scope takes precedence.